LukeB42/Emissary/README.md

 14/06/2015 16:31:31 - Emissary - ERROR - /home/luke/scripts isn't a valid system path.
 14/06/2015 16:31:31 - Emissary - INFO - Primary: Processing feed groups.
 14/06/2015 16:31:31 - Emissary - INFO - Binding to 0.0.0.0:6362
-^C
-That UUID is your Primary API key.
+^That UUID is your Primary API key.
 Add it to this example crontab:

 user@host $ cat feeds.txt
 apikey: your-api-key-here